-All MFBs shall adhere to the provision of Currency/Cash Transactions Report under the Anti-Money Laundering Act, 2010 and report currency/cash transactions to the Director General of the Financial Monitoring Unit (FMU).
-The Currency/Cash Transactions Guidance Notes and Reporting Form are available on the official website of FMU.
+All MFBs shall adhere to the provisions of Currency/Cash Transactions Report under the Anti-Money Laundering Act, 2010 in the context of money laundering, financing of terrorism or financing of proliferation and report currency/cash transactions to the Director General of the Financial Monitoring Unit (FMU).
+The Currency/Cash Transactions regulations, Guidance Notes and Reporting Form are available on the official website of FMU.